yandex-cloud/docs/en/storage/operations/objects/upload.md

       Where:

-      * `body`: Path to the file on your device to upload to the bucket.
+      * `body`: Path to the file to be uploaded to the bucket.
       * `bucket`: Your bucket's name.
       * `key`: [Key](../../concepts/object.md#key) to store the object in the bucket with.
       * `content-md5`: Object's encoded MD5 hash.